 Tips To Fix iPad Charging Problems – AppleRepo.com, Your iPad has its unique internal and rechargeable battery.
 In order to charge it, you simply have to connect your iPad to a power outlet using the USB power adapter and the included cable.
 Or, you can use the included cable to connect your iPad to a high-power USB port 2.0.
 However, there are some USB ports and accessories that cannot provide sufficient power in order to charge your iPad.
-When this happens, your iPad does not charge and a not charging message appears in the status bar beside the battery icon.
+When this happens, your iPad does not charge and why does my ipad say not charging message appears in the status bar beside the battery icon.

 Charging issues with an iPad, whether it is an iPad Air or an iPad 2, is fairly common.
 In fact, majority if Apple users agree that out of all the Apple devices, the iPad is usually at the top of the list when it comes to charging concerns.
 In some instances, the ipad no charging problem is caused by hardware related problems however there are times when it is not.
 Here are some tips you can follow in order to solve your iPad charging issues before you decide to take it to an Apple Store.

 Tips To Solve iPad charging issues Problems